Biographies of the greatest mathematicians are in separate files by birth year:

 René Déscartes (1596-1650) France

 Déscartes' early career was that of soldier-adventurer and he finished as tutor to royalty, but in between he achieved fame as the preeminent intellectual of his day.
 He is considered the inventor of both analytic geometry and symbolic algebraic notation and is therefore called the "Father of Modern Mathematics."
+His use of equations to partially solve the geometric Problem of Pappus revolutionized mathematics.
 Because of his famous philosophical writings ("Cogito ergo sum") he is considered, along with Aristotle, to be one of the most influential thinkers in history.
 He ranks #49 on Michael Hart's famous list of the Most Influential Persons in History.
 Déscartes developed laws of motion (including a "vortex" theory of gravitation) which were very influential, though largely incorrect.
 His famous mathematical theorems include the Rule of Signs (for determining the signs of polynomial roots), the elegant formula relating the radii of Soddy kissing circles, his theorem on total angular defect, and an improved solution to the Delian problem (cube-doubling).
 He improved mathematical notation (e.g. the use of superscripts to denote exponents).
 He also discovered Euler's Polyhedral Theorem, F+V = E+2.

 Déscartes has an extremely high reputation and would be ranked higher by many list makers.
 I've demoted Déscartes partly because he had only insulting things to say about Pascal and Fermat, each of whom was more brilliant at mathematics than Déscartes.
 (Some even suspect that Déscartes arranged the destruction of Pascal's lost Essay on Conics.)
 Déscartes' errors may have set back the cause of science, Huygens writing "in all of [Déscartes'] physics, I find almost nothing to which I can subscribe as being correct."
 Moreover the historical importance of the Frenchmen may be slightly exaggerated since others, e.g. Wallis and Cavalieri, were developing modern mathematics independently.